chenyukang/obweb/README.md

 git config user.name "Your Name"
 ```

-3. Run server:
+3. Compile and run server

+Make sure you have installed [Rust and Cargo](http://rust-lang.org).

 ```bash
 ./bin/debug

 ```
-Now you can access it on your browser [http:://localhost:8005/obweb](http://localhost:8005/obweb/).
+Now you can access it on your browser [http://localhost:8005/obweb](http://localhost:8005/obweb/).

 Or you may start with Docker: